Angela Petrelli (Cristine Rose)

 - Luke, I Am Your Father: NOT Sylar.

-- Manipulative Bastard: The best case being trying to manipulate Sylar into believing he was the lost Petrelli son.
-Really smart move, Arthur.
+- Manipulative Bastard: The best case being trying to manipulate Sylar into believing he was the lost Petrelli son, which ended in Arthur's death.

 - Offing the Offspring: He doesn't hesitate to try and kill Peter and Nathan at the first sign of trouble.